-Fennel oil has been shown to reduce pain and increase motility in the small intestine, making it can excellent natural remedy for colic.Fennel also helps to calm the infant and reduce abdominal distension.
+Fennel oil has been shown to reduce pain and increase motility in the small intestine, making it can excellent natural remedy for colic.
+It also helps calm the infant and reduce abdominal distension.

 7. Helps Prevent Cancer

 Other anti-inflammatory nutrients are also found in fennel, specifically selenium, a trace mineral that may help decrease cancer mortality rates.
 A large study of over 8,000 participants found that selenium did reduce mortality and decrease future incidences of cancer.
-(14)

 8. Decreases Risk of Heart Disease

 Fibrous foods have been shown to help reduce cholesterol levels in the bloodstream.
 They can help reduce the overall risk of heart attacks and stroke by helping lower blood cholesterol to a normal level.